Select Page

 With consignment, the supplier (consigner) hands over their inventory but doesn’t transfer ownership or make any money until the retailer (consignee) sells that inventory to their customers.
 Read that again if you need to.
 We know it was a mouthful.

-consignment inventory begins when your business approaches a store and provides them with the product.
+Selling on consignment begins when your business approaches a store and provides them with the product.
 Once the customer buys your product from the store they take a percentage and you keep the rest.

 Consignment inventory can be a cost-effective way for retailers to stock their stores.
-And it allows suppliers to gain exposure without spending extra money marketing, selling, or displaying their own products.
-If both parties understand and agree upon the contract’s terms, it can be a win-win situation.
+And it allows suppliers to gain exposure without spending extra money marketing, selling, or displaying their products.
+It can be a win-win situation if both parties understand and agree upon the contract’s terms.

 Selling on consignment can be a great way to bring in extra cash flow and get your name out there from more of the world to see.